Methodology

 If you find a methodological concern (a rule we model wrong, a firm whose published rules drifted, a statistical critique), the contact is [email protected].
 Substantive feedback shapes V2.

-Run Verdict on your portfolio
+Run Pass Lab on your portfolio

 Upload your MT4/MT5 backtests and see your 95% CI pass-probability across 8 prop firms.
 Free.
 Runs locally in your browser.
 No signup.

-Open Verdict →
+Open Pass Lab →